The Research Behind C-CBT

 Other interesting findings included that C-CBT proved superior to the wait list in improving dysfunctional attitudes, but traditional CBT did not outperform the wait list in this regard.
 In addition, C-CBT was more effective than CBT and the wait list in improving knowledge of CBT (as measured by the Cognitive Therapy Awareness Scale – CTAS).

-For full details on both studies, please review the links below.
+For full details on these studies, please review the links below.